 Net change in unrealized appreciation in our investments for the year ended December 31, 2016 compared to the comparable period in 2015 was primarily due to a tightening spread environment during the year.
-Net change in unrealized depreciation in our investments for the year ended December 31, 2015 compared to the comparable period in 2014 was primarily due to a widening spread environment during the year.
+Net change in unrealized depreciation in our investments for the year ended December 31, 2015 compared to the comparable period in 2014 was primarily due to a widening spread environment during the last six months of the year.